Abstract Keyword in Java

 Abstract Class

 Abstract classes are restricted classes whose objects cannot be created.
-It is only possible to access the abstract class by inheriting the abstract class from some other class.
-But there must be a question in your mind.
-What's the use of a class if it's not possible to create its object?
-Let's take an example to understand it in a better way.
+You can only access an abstract class by inheriting it from another class.
+But you must be wondering: What's the use of a class if you can't create its object?
+Let's take an example to better understand it.

 Why can’t we create an object of an abstract class?

 An abstract class is largely undefined.
-It consists of abstract methods which are not implemented at all.
-An abstract class actually serves the purpose of defining the blueprints of classes that are going to inherit from it.
+It consists of abstract methods that are not implemented at all.
+An abstract class actually defines the blueprints of classes that will inherit from it.

 Also, let's say we are allowed to create objects of abstract classes.
 Now, what would happen when you call an abstract method using those objects?
 There would be no actual implementation of the method to invoke.